Milwaukee Community Sailing Center: History

-Founded in 1977, the Milwaukee Community Sailing Center was created by a group of local sailors who sought to form a community organization to make sailing accessible to all in the Milwaukee area and dispel the myth that sailing is an elitist sport.
-With seed money from Ted Seaver, Doug Drake and Milwaukee County offices and a maintenance facility were built.
-Completed in 1980, and the Sailing Center opened with lessons and boat rentals.
-With an enthusiastic staff of 10 and a humble fleet of Tech Dinghies, Volants and a safety boat, Milwaukee had a unique way to take advantage of the lake.
+Founded in 1977, the Milwaukee Community Sailing Center (MCSC) was created by a group of local sailors who sought to form a community organization to make sailing accessible to all in the Milwaukee area and dispel the myth that sailing is an elitist sport.
+With seed money from Ted Seaver, Doug Drake, and Milwaukee County, a maintenance facility was built.
+Completed in 1980, and the Sailing Center opened with lessons and boat rentals with a seasonal staff of 10 and a small fleet of Tech Dinghies, Volants and a safety boat.